Modified Rindler acceleration as a nonlinear electromagnetic effect: Abstract

 \section{Abstract}

-Grumiller's proposed model (Phys.
-Rev. Lett.
-105, 211303 (2010)) to describe gravity of a central object at large distances is considered within the context of nonlinear electrodynamics (NED).
-Pure electrical NED model is shown to generate the novel Rindler acceleration term in the metric which explains anomalous behaviours of test particles / satellites.
-Remarkably a pure magnetic model of NED yields horizontal velocity curves that may account for the missing dark matter.
+The model proposed originally by Mannheim and Kazanas for fitting the shapes of galactic rotation curves has recently been considered by Grumiller to describe gravity of a central object at large distances.
+Herein we employ the same geometry within the context of nonlinear electrodynamics (NED).
+Pure electrical NED model is shown to generate the novel Rindler acceleration term in the metric which explains anomalous behaviors of test particles / satellites.
+Remarkably a pure magnetic model of NED yields flat rotation curves that may account for the missing dark matter.
 Weak and Strong Energy conditions are satisfied in such models of NED.